Just-Vit/10-Python-Caesar-Cipher/README.md

 As a prerequisite you meed to have Python installed on your system.
 And in case of remote server it is not the easiest task.

-Anyway, copy a copy from clone and install into working directory
+Anyway, make a URL copy from Clone and install into working directory

 $ git clone